Mike Dunlap

-Michael Gregory Dunlap (born May 27, 1957) is an American professional basketball coach who is an assistant coach for the Milwaukee Bucks of the National Basketball Association (NBA).
-Dunlap is the former head coach of the NBA's Charlotte Bobcats.
+Michael Gregory Dunlap (born May 27, 1957) is an American professional basketball coach who is the head coach for the Colorado Mesa Mavericks men's basketball team.
+He is the former head coach of the National Basketball Association's Charlotte Bobcats, and also worked as an assistant coach for the Milwaukee Bucks during their most recent NBA championship.

 Career

+Dunlap attended Lathrop High School in Fairbanks, Alaska, where he played basketball and baseball.
+He played as a third baseman for the Alaska Goldpanners of Fairbanks in 1976.
+Dunlap became the first basketball player from Alaska to finish their collegiate career at an NCAA Division I school when he graduated from Loyola Marymount University as a member of the Lions basketball team in 1980.

 Dunlap served three seasons in Australia (1994–1996) as head coach of the Adelaide 36ers in the National Basketball League.
 Dunlap was successful in taking the team to the NBL Grand Final in 1994 against the North Melbourne Giants and the semi-finals in 1995 and 1996.
 Over his three season in Adelaide Dunlap compiled a 59–36 record before returning to the USA just weeks before the 1997 season following the sudden death of his father.
 Dunlap is credited as the coach who kick-started the NBL career of the 36ers all-time leading home grown player Brett Maher.

 He served as head coach at Metro State in Denver (1997–2006).
 As the leader of the Metro State Roadrunners Dunlap led the program to 2 National Championships in the 2000 and 2002 seasons.
 As the Architect of the greatest years in the Roadrunner history he was named The National Association of Basketball Coaches Coach of the year in 2000 and 2002.
 He was assistant coach for the Denver Nuggets (2006–2008).
 He served as associate head coach at the University of Arizona (2008–2009) and the University of Oregon (2009–2010), and was interim head coach and associate head coach at St. John's University (2010–2012).